Intervention/docs/httpauth/v5/api/authenticator.md

 > public Authenticator::basic(string $username, string $password, string $realm = 'Secured Area'): Authenticator

-Create a new basic auth authenticator instance by calling the static factory method directly and passign the credentials as well as the name of the resource.
+Create a new basic auth authenticator instance by calling the static factory method and passing the credentials as well as the name of the resource.

 #### Parameters